arsh331/3040/README.md

 After completing the above steps you should have a GitHub pages website up and running within a few minutes.
 You can navigate to your website by clicking Visit site button on Settings > Pages page.

-* ### Configuring the static site generator
+2. ### Configuring the static site generator
+    You should have Jekyll conf

-    1. Install Jekyll on your operating system of choice
+    1. Install Jekyll on your operating system of choice.
+    2.